leonardo-asad/Portfolio-App/README.md

 ```
 8) Install Docker and Docker Compose
 9) In the root folder run "docker compose -f "docker-compose.yml" up -d --build".
+10) Run migrations
-10) The website will run on localhost:8000
+11) The website will run on localhost:8000

 # Future Implementations
 The following features are going to be implemented in the future: